redhat-nfvpe/onap-lab-experimental/README.md

 * [RDO](https://www.rdoproject.org/): OpenStack distribution.
   Red Hat provides a supported version of RDO in its [OpenStack Platform](https://www.redhat.com/en/technologies/linux-platforms/openstack-platform).
-  We will be doing a comprehensive, full-featured installation of RDO that gives you a straightforward upgrade path to a very large lab environment, with the same tooling you would have in staging and even production environments.
+  We will be doing a comprehensive, full-featured installation of RDO that gives you an upgrade path to staging and even production environments.

-Note that it is possible to avoid OpenStack and run OKD directly on bare metal.
+Note that it is possible to avoid OKD-on-OpenStack layering and run OKD directly on bare metal.
 However, we find that in a lab environment it is useful to have OKD hosted inside OpenStack-managed virtual machines.
-Thi allows us to more easily set up and tear down OKD and run multiple OKD clusters (even of different versions) simultaneously.
+This allows us to more easily set up and tear down OKD and run multiple OKD clusters (even of different versions) simultaneously.

 Furthermore, because we need an OpenStack cloud to run ONAP integration tests (ONAP will orchestrate VNFs there), we might as well use it to host OKD and ONAP itself.

-As OKD bare metal support matures we will provide that installation option here.

 Physical Machines